Fitness entrepreneurs looking to get bigger are thinking smaller.

 This crowded market has squeezed out mid-sized, outdated concepts.
 Instead of investing in a big-box club space, entrepreneurs are thriving with small fitness studios, also called boutiques.
 They typically operate in spaces between 800 and 3,500 square feet.
 These compact, innovative facilities attract a much younger client base, with a mean member age of just 30, according to The IHRSA Health Club Consumer Report.
 Boutiques also have greater pricing flexibility, with many studio classes generating twice the fees of larger facilities, according to IHRSA.

-In recent years, boutiques have attracted double-digit percentage growth in membership even as membership in big box clubs has shrunk, the IHRSA found.
+In recent years, boutiques have attracted double-digit percentage growth in membership even as membership in big box clubs has shrunk.
 Today, about 40 percent of all fitness memberships are in smaller studio facilities.

 Boutique operators routinely take advantage of inexpensive standard storefronts.
 Shipping and storage containers are a perfect alternative.